 Home Energy Conservation

 Benefit From a Home Energy Assessment and Upgrade subsidized by the Connecticut Energy Efficiency Fund.
 The value of this audit ranges from $450 to over $1000, depending on the “tightness” of your home.
-Your cost is a $99 co-pay.
+Co-pays vary over time, and may depend on your heating fuel, but the service is always very cost -effective.
 Click here and write “energy audit” in the space for the message.
 We will reply with more information.

 An educational article (pdf) on home air sealing and insulation by the Rocky Mountain Institute may be downloaded here: Home Energy Brief, Building Envelope